meesrutten/portfolio/README.md

 ### John the CEO
 As a manager of my team, I want to see interesting and creative websites, research and solutions by people who want to work at my company.
 I want to see work of students who can make websites feel alive and well.
 The website should radiate a feeling that I as a viewer can emerge in and not feel bothered by it.

+### Larissa
+As a (near)blind user, I want to be able to use the website functionalities as fast and correct as possible with a screenreader and keyboard navigation so that I can enjoy it's purpose and use the web without struggling

 ## To do and future
 1. Make a mobile version